The Diderot Effect: How New Purchases Provoke More Purchases

 For instance, if you imagine yourself as a tech nerd, you’ll surround yourself with the latest gadgets.
 You’ll buy everything with the label Apple and subscribe to all major sites that deliver technology related news.
 In contrast, if you’re minimalist, you’ll dress in no-print t-shirts and look for expensive, but also plain, furniture that screams simple.

-Regardless of what type of person you are or you want to become, your buying behavior is always towards making things match each other and your personality.
+Regardless of what type of person you are or you want to become, your buying behavior is always towards making things match both each other and your personality.
 This, in most cases, leads to a continuous process of buying things unless you do something about it.

 How To Overcome The Diderot Effect?